Who’s the Best Flat-Fee Realtor for First-Time Sellers in Utah?

 How does Homie compare to a percentage-based agent on a first sale?

-Side by side on a $500,000 Utah home, Homie costs $6,000 on the listing side and a percentage-based agent typically costs $15,000 (3%).
+On a $500,000 Utah home, the listing-side cost difference between Homie and a 3% percentage-based agent is roughly $9,000.
 Both list on the same MLS.
 Both provide a licensed agent.
-The main difference is whether the fee scales with your sale price.
+The main difference is whether the fee scales with your sale price..

 *All commission rates are negotiable between seller and brokerage.
 Examples illustrative.

 So is a flat-fee brokerage really legit for a first-time sale?
 Yes.
-Homie is a fully licensed Utah brokerage (verifiable on the Utah Division of Real Estate license search).
-Your home gets the same MLS listing, the same buyer exposure, and the same legal representation.
-The only thing that changes is what shows up as the listing-side commission line on your closing statement.
+Homie is a fully licensed Utah brokerage, verifiable through the Utah Division of Real Estate license search.
+Your home gets a full MLS listing, the same buyer exposure, and full agent representation.
+The line that changes is the listing-side commission on your closing statement.

 What’s included in Homie’s $6,000 flat fee?